Hakim-elazzouzi/gnss-observation-rinex-analysis/README.md

 ---

-## 📜 License
+## License

 This project is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.

 ---

-## ⭐ If this helped you
+## If this helped you

 If you found this project useful for your own GNSS work or studies,
-please consider leaving a ⭐ on GitHub — it helps others find the series!
+please consider leaving a star (⭐) on GitHub — it helps others find the series!